-- 5. Implied or overt threats of physical violence or acts of aggression or assault based on any of the protected categories; - 6.
-Seeking to involve individuals with disabilities in antisocial, dangerous or criminal activity where they, because of disability, are unable to comprehend fully or consent to the activity; and - 7.
+- 4. Causing an employee to believe that he or she must submit to unwelcome sexual conduct in order to maintain employment or that a personnel decision will be based on whether or not the employee submits to unwelcome sexual conduct; - 5.
+Implied or overt threats of physical violence or acts of aggression or assault based on any of the protected categories; - Seeking to involve individuals with disabilities in antisocial, dangerous or criminal activity where they, because of disability, are unable to comprehend fully or consent to the activity; and - 7.
 Destroying or damaging an individual's property based on any of the protected categories.